HampshireCountyAi/Race_Data_Karaoke/README.md

 - Dramatic Storyteller — Over-the-top theatrical narration
 - Technical Expert — Deep data analysis and insights

-✨ **Wildcard Challenge Mode** — Get creative!
-Push the AI to add neon colors, fantasy themes, cooking show vibes, or anything else you can imagine.

 📁 **Custom Data Support** — Start with demo data from the 2024 Toyota GR Cup at Barber Motorsports Park, or upload your own race .tar file.

 ## Getting Started